Vistaprint offers four signature paper stocks: glossy, matte, linen, and recycled matte. They also offer two ultra-thick papers: coated, and uncoated.

 Your business cards reflect you: cheap-looking business cards cheapen your professional image, and some free business cards even have the company’s logo on the back; yikes!

 The very weight of your business card paper has an impact on the way you’re perceived.
-If you want to leave a positive impression on potential clients, choose a solid and professional template on top-quality paper stock to show that your business is well-grounded and prepared for success.
+If you want to leave a positive impression on potential clients, choose a solid and professional template on the top-quality paper stock to show that your business is well-grounded and prepared for success.

 If you want to save money, choose “premium” business cards from printing services like Vistaprint, then use a coupon.
 Besides, by the time you pay for shipping on the free business cards, you’re not even saving that much money.
 There’s a big difference between being frugal and cheap; save the free business cards for dropping into fish-bowls to win free lunches!